Susquehanna lifts Caesars Entertainment Inc. [CZR] price estimate. Who else is bullish?

-Caesars Entertainment Inc. [NASDAQ: CZR] jumped around 3.9 points on Tuesday, while shares priced at $38.05 at the close of the session, up 11.42%.
-The company report on October 3, 2022 that SIR ROD STEWART EXTENDS HIS HIT LAS VEGAS RESIDENCY INTO 12TH YEAR WITH NEW 2023 CONCERTS.
+Caesars Entertainment Inc. [NASDAQ: CZR] slipped around -1.9 points on Monday, while shares priced at $35.38 at the close of the session, down -5.10%.
+The company report on October 10, 2022 that Caesars Entertainment Releases 13th Annual Corporate Social Responsibility Report.

 Sponsored